Study Abroad in Dublin

 - Classes are called modules at DCU

 - DCU's credits are called ECTS, and they will transfer back as half as many credits.
-So if you find a module that is 10 ECTS, it will transfer back as 5 credits at the UofM.
+For example, if you find a module that is 10 ECTS, it will transfer back as 5 credits at the UofM.
 Many DCU classes are 5 ECTS, so those will transfer back as 2.5 UofM credits.

 University College Dublin